 Bharat is passionate about law reform and policy.
 He currently serves as a member of the prestigious Young SIAC (Singapore International Arbitration Centre) committee.
 Bharat has also previously served on the Delhi High Court Committee on Arbitration.
 Bharat has also participated in various law making & policy discussions with the government.

 Bharat has a keen interest in academics and has acted as the resource person for various academies and contributes a substantial amount of time in training and teaching.
-He has delivered talks, conducted seminars/training programs and participated in panel discussions organized by : ASSOCHAM, Ministry of Corporate Affairs, Singapore International Arbitration Centre (“SIAC”), Delhi Judicial Academy, J&K Judicial Academy, National Police Academy, Centre for Criminology and Victimology, Legal Services Authorities, IIHS, Law Schools & the ICSE, amongst others.
+He has delivered talks, conducted seminars/training programs and participated in panel discussions organized by : ASSOCHAM, Ministry of Corporate Affairs, Singapore International Arbitration Centre, Delhi Judicial Academy, J&K Judicial Academy, National Police Academy, Centre for Criminology and Victimology, Legal Services Authorities, IIHS, Law Schools & the ICSE, amongst others.